tlapinsk/byte-data-insights/README.md

 2. The second is built to load data incrementally (e.g. feed the data) as it is generated.
 It will add it to the `purchases` or `product_info` table depending on the CSV provided

 Note: The second script utilizes a `copy_from` method instead of inserting the data.
 This is the recommended solution for loading data from a CSV file into Postgres using psycopg2.

+**Table Design**
+Example of potential design around the `items_purchased` table.
+Exemplifies highly extensible model that is possible and great potential for data analysis.

 **Key Takeaways**
 Below are some key takeaways from this portion of the assignment